dmurph/notes/LearningAboutLearning.md

 Example, skimming the book first for pictures and broad concepts can help give context.
 Learn major parts first.
 Then fill in details.

+## Illusions of competence

+### Recall
+Look away, and see what you can recall.
+WAY more effective than just 'reading the book' again.
+Simply learning and recalling.

+When we retrieve knowledge, the retrieval process itself causes us to remember the knowledge better.
+It's like it builds hooks.

+Another way to look at it - when you're first learning, you use your whole working memory.
+Once it is chunked, it becomes just one slot in working memory.

+Just looking at the solution doesn't knit the concept into your brain.
+Looking is one of the most common illusions of competence in learning.

+Highlighting and underlining must be done very carefully - careful not to make it an illusion of competence.
+If underlining or highlighting, look for key concepts first and read page first, then keep minimal - once per page / paragraph.
+Words / notes in margin that synthesize main concepts are good.

+Test yourself!
+It's recall, and it verified whether you grasped it.

+Also, recalling material OUTSIDE of place of study can be helpful - cool!

 # Concusions for myself:
  * Focus on exercises in books, and taking notes, instead of just reading.
  * Implement something instead of just reading about it.
  * Use a timer, encourage focused and diffuse thinking
  * start with small mini-chunks by practicing small parts
  * try planning out chunks.
+ * test myself!